datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/README.md

 >  *Lesson 2.3 - Join DataFrames
 >    *A learning objective:  Merge DataFrames with different indices in database style using the join function and understand how to tune the parameters to deal with the axis

->Chapter 3 - Speed efficiency
+>- Chapter 3 - Speed efficiency
 >  *Lesson 3.1 -  Looping with iterrows
 >    *A learning objective:  Perform actions for every row of the DataFrame using the  iterrows function to improve the speed of iterating a DataFrame's rows